 Our patient care starts at the time of the 911 call.
 All personnel are trained and experienced in giving pre-arrival instructions to the caller for immediate care of life-threatening emergencies such as severe hemorrhage, childbirth, choking, and sudden cardiac arrest.
 Calls are processed according to the National Academy of Emergency Dispatch standards to ensure immediate patient care, crew safety, and the appropriate response to the emergency.

-The National Academy of Emergency Dispatch has recognized TRAA as an Accredited Center of Excellence since April of 2003.
+The International Academies of Emergency Dispatch has recognized TRAA as an Accredited Center of Excellence since April of 2003.
 Accredited Centers of Excellence share a common goal of improving public care and maximizing the efficiency of 911 systems and represent the standard of excellence of EMS system dispatch.
-The National Academies of Emergency Dispatch has established a high standard of excellence for emergency dispatch, providing the tools to achieve this high standard at both the dispatcher level through certification, and at the communication center level through the accreditation program.
+The International Academies of Emergency Dispatch has established a high standard of excellence for emergency dispatch, providing the tools to achieve this high standard at both the dispatcher level through certification, and at the communication center level through the accreditation program.